 Inspired in the late 1950s by growing cultural ties between Oregon and Japan, Mayor Terry Schrunk and members of the Portland community conceived the idea of building a Japanese garden on the site of the old zoo in Washington Park.
 This initiative sparked the interest of Margueritte (Maggie) Drake, who showed up at the first Japanese Garden committee meeting held by the city of Portland in 1963.

-In 2017, a decades-old vision conceptualized by the dreamers and doers at the Portland Japanese Garden became reality.
+In 2017, a decades-old vision conceptualized by the dreamers and doers at Portland Japanese Garden became reality.
 Nearly three thousand people came to witness the conclusion of construction and celebrate our beautiful new beginning: the Cultural Crossing expansion.

 Do you have a story to tell about Portland Japanese Garden’s past?
 Email [email protected]!